IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## Title

-The Line Chart has a title that can be changed or hidden if not needed.
+The Line Chart has a title that can be changed or hidden if not needed by setting its override to No Symbol.

 <img class="responsive-img" src="../images/line_chart_title.png" srcset="../images/line_chart_title@2x.png 2x" />